julian-molina/Documentation/_includes/trading_system/target-rate.md

 <!--------------------------------------------- CONTENT starts -->

-There is no setting by which the user informs the system about the intent&mdash;the goal&mdash;of the strategy.
-However, the system still needs to provide performance metrics such as profit loss and ROI, and must determine if a position is a hit or a fail.

-The way the system *guesses* the intent of the strategy is by observing how the user places the stop loss and take profit targets in relation with the target rate.
+The system needs to determine when the managed stop loss and managed take profit targets have been hit.
+To do this, the system observes how the user places the targets in relation to the target rate.

+*For example:*

-If the phase 1 stop loss is placed above the target rate and phase 1 take profit below it, the system assumes the intent of the strategy is to sell the base asset to rebuy it at a lower rate.
-Such a result would be counted as a hit and displayed as such in the simulation.
-The opposite occurrence would be counted as a fail.
+If the phase 1 managed stop loss target is placed below the target rate and the phase 1 managed take profit target above it, the system assumes that:

+* the stop loss target is hit when the current rate is equal to or smaller than the managed stop loss value;

+* the stop loss target is hit when the current rate is equal to or greater than the managed take profit value;

+The reversed example is true, as well.

+This is how the system uses the target rate internally.

-Additionally, defining a reference target rate at the level of the stage may be of use so that you may retrieve the value from formulas while setting the rate of limit orders.
+Additionally, defining a target rate at the level of the stage may be of use so that you may retrieve the value from formulas while setting the rate of limit orders.

 <!--------------------------------------------- CONTENT ends -->